-Eczema From Alcohol?
+Eczema From Alcohol Intake?

 Alcohol is made from a variety of different ingredients, but usually fermentation is the result of broken down yeast or sugar from fruit.
 Additional ingredients and preservatives like barley, hops or wheat can be added to certain beers to intensify flavors.
 These additional ingredients and preservatives are usually what trigger reactions, as many people can be allergic – especially to gluten, high amounts of sugar or milk.

-Determining which foods trigger your eczema can offer some key solutions on what alcoholic drinks to avoid.
+Determining which foods trigger your eczema symptoms can offer some key solutions on what alcoholic drinks to avoid.
 Sometimes switching to gluten-free alcoholic beverages such as cider or certain (or alcohol-free) wines can help, but intake should be limited.

 Eczema and Alcohol: Do They Mix?

-Alcohol is also known for dehydrating, so it’s important to limit intake in order to keep skin well hydrated.
+Alcohol is also known for dehydrating, so it’s important to limit its intake in order to keep skin well hydrated.

 How to Drink Alcohol with Eczema